 4. Paine College

-Paine College is a private, church-related higher education institution that has made it its mission to ensure that its students receive a liberal arts education of the highest quality.
+Paine College is a private, church-related higher education institution that has made it its mission to ensure that its students receive a liberal arts education of high quality.
 Its curriculum emphasizes personal development and ethical and spiritual values while fostering an environment conducive to academic excellence and social responsibility.

 5. Toccoa Falls College

-Toccoa Falls College is the last candidate on our list of cheap colleges in Georgia.
-It is a non-profit, private, Christian liberal arts college established in 1907 in northeast Georgia and currently hosts 1,700 students at its main campus.
+Toccoa Falls College is the last candidate on our list of affordable colleges in Georgia.
+It is a private Christian college in northeast Georgia that has been developing students with the integration of character and intellect since 1907.

-It’s known to many as one of Georgia’s premier Christian educational institutions.
-In its mission to prepare its students for the realities of the world, TFC has found a way to integrate academic excellence with biblical truth that is geared towards the strengthening of the individual’s spiritual foundation.
+It is known to many as one of Georgia’s Christian educational institutions.
+In its mission to prepare its students for the realities of the world, TFC has found a way to integrate academic excellence with biblical truth, strengthening each individual’s spiritual foundation.

-Focusing primarily on training future leaders, TFC is dedicated to giving its students the best quality education while preparing them to become integral parts of a Christian community.
-It does so through its certificate and undergraduate degree programs offered by the four schools under TFC.
+Focusing primarily on training future leaders, TFC is dedicated to giving its students a quality education while preparing them to become integral parts of a Christian community.
+It does so through a variety of undergraduate and graduate degrees and programs offered on campus and online through the college’s five schools.

-The college’s five featured schools are the Fetterman School of Nursing, the School of Professional Studies, the School of Arts & Sciences, and the School of Christian Ministries.
+The college’s five schools are the School of Arts & Sciences, the School of Christian Ministries, the Fetterman School of Nursing, the School of Teacher Education, and the Chapman School of Graduate Studies.

 There you have it!
-This article on the most affordable schools in Georgia shows that tuition costs shouldn’t hamper your education.
-There are many scholarships and other financial aids that can help you apply for an institution in the state without having any troubles with your expenses in the future.
+This article on the most affordable schools in Georgia shows that tuition costs should not stop you from pursuing your education.
+There are many scholarships and other forms of financial aid that can help you apply to an institution in the state without having as much trouble with future expenses.

 We hope this article about the cheapest institutions in Georgia was insightful.
-To learn more information on studying abroad or in the United States, visit our Study in the USA Page or check out the Available Programs for International Students in the USA.
+To learn more information on studying abroad or in the United States, visit our Study in the USA Page or check out the Available Programs for International Students.